denis-migdal/LISS/README.md

           // Use this.content to initialize your component's content this.content.append('Hello World ;)');

+          console.log('State (initial)', {
+	           // Use this.content to access your component's content:
+	           Content: this.content, // ShadowRoot
-          // Use this.host to access the component's host: console.log("Host", this.host); // <my-component></my-component>
+	           // Use this.host to access the component's host:
+	           Host   : this.host,    // <my-component></my-component>

-          // Use this.attrs to efficiently access the component's host's attributes: console.log("Attributes", {...this.attrs}); // {}
+	           // Use this.attrs to efficiently access the component's host's attributes:
+	           Attributes: {...this.attrs}, // {}

-          // Use this.params to access the component parameters. console.log("Parameters", this.params); // {}
+	           // Use this.params to access the component parameters.
+	           Parameters: this.params      // {}
+          });
         }
       }